nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_04-COMPOSITION.md

 1. `attraction_name` and `description` should be set when a habitat is instantiated, so be sure to have your `__init__` method take a arguments for setting those values
 1. Give `critters` an ititial value of an empty list
 1. Define a method on each class for adding animals to its `critters` array.
 Note that we did not do that in the example above. so, don't just copy and paste `Petting Zoo`
-1. Define even _more_ critter types that can live in Slither Inn and Twitter Towers.
 1. Once you have instances of your animals and attractions created, assign your critters to their appropriate attraction.

 1. Output a report to the terminal the displays each attraction and its critters.